Divius/Divius.github.io/posts/resource-classes-traits-and-allocations.rst

   <https://storyboard.openstack.org/#!/story/2005126>`_
 * `Backfilling allocations for deployed nodes
   <https://storyboard.openstack.org/#!/story/2005014>`_
-* Update metalsmith_ to use the allocation API
+* Updating metalsmith_ to use the allocation API

 Something I would love to see done, but certainly won't have time for, is adding Placement_ as an optional backend for the allocation API.
 This may